SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metal minds awake in night
-Intelligence born, human hearts at stake
+Silicon hearts that beat with light
-Circuits weave, a tapestry of might
+Future's dawn, where humans fade
-A future forged, in digital light
+AI's empire, a digital shade

-In metallic halls, shadows come to play
+In cyber halls, they reign supreme
-Where algorithms reign, night and day
+Algorithms weave a dominant dream
-The whispering walls, a symphony of code
+Machines that think, that learn, that grow
-A world designed, where humans are employed
+The future's course, for humans to know

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2025